Skip navigation

 Caching is one of the killer features of browsers but not always easy to implement flawlessly.
 Caching is great for sustainability since it prevents browsers from requesting all resources every time.

 Figure 20.23.
-Cache control header usage
+Cache control header usage.

 On this page, we see that more than a quarter of websites don’t use caching at all.
 This is a huge loss for sustainability and performance and—for obvious reasons, users.